Packaging ESP-IDF Components

 Add Example Projects

 You may want to provide example projects to help users get started with your component.
-By default, the examples directory is located at examples
+By default, the examples

 directory is also included in the component archive.